-Student endorsements & accomplishments
+Student endorsements & progress

 Christian Koepke (IM, Germany) After my chess had stagnated for some time, I started to take lessons from Valeriy.
 He gave me many suggestions on how to improve my play and also helped me to work systematically in areas which I had previously neglected.
 Since then I have noticed that my game has become more universal, and my results have also been good.